Steve2955/readspss/index.md

 but new features such as long strings were implemented.
 Features that `foreign` cannot handle.
 The newest of the three aforementioned packages, `haven`, is a wrapper around the `ReadStat` C library.
-The package development began around the time we started with `readstata13` so it is around quite some time now.
+The package development began around the time we started with [`readstata13`](https://github.com/sjewo/readstata13) so it is around quite some time now.
 Contrary to many other people in the R world, I am not a huge fan of `tibbles` which are an integral part of `haven`.
 One can agree that this is a minor problem.
 My bigger problem with the package is, that I am not yet convinced that `ReadStat` and `haven` are tested enough.
-Even though I am sure that authors of both packages made sure that in most cases their package works, in many cases it does not.
+Even though I am sure that authors of both made sure that in most cases their package works, in many cases it does not.
 During the development process of `readspss` I reported a few bugs to the haven package.
 Among them were incorrectly trimmed long strings and a severe bug where por-files read simply incorrect values.
 All errors were found using publicly available data files, writing unit tests and comparing data across different R-packages, PSPP and various versions of SPSS.
 Until I see that such behavior is adopted by other packages, I simply do not trust them.
 If the import process of data fails, one does not have to worry about everything that follows.

 The development of `readspss` began once development of `readstata13` slowed down.
 Having written most of the `c++` code to import dta-files, I learned a lot